aaronbloomfield/ccc/hws/arbitrage/index.md

 There is only one submission for this assignment.

 Submission 1: Submit your `arbitrage_trading.py` source code file, along with your completed `arbitrage.py` file, to Gradescope.
 You should not submit the arbitrage_config.py file.  **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
 So it can only do a few sanity tests (correct files submitted, successful compilation, valid values in arbitrage.py, etc.).

+#### Execution runs

+The submission will make three execution runs, all on the same account.
+The account will start with 10 ether and 0 TCC.
+For all the execution runs, the following value are set:

+- gas price: 10 gwei
+- ether price: $100
+- TCC price: $10
+- max ether to trade: 5
+- max TCC to trade: 50

+Each run assumes the state from the previous run.
+The trades are:

+- Before first run: 10 ether, 0 TCC, holdings of 1000.00 USD
+- First run: with all the DEXes enabled in the config file, it should send 5 ether (the max allowed) to the d20 DEX
+    - That will result in a receipt of 94.7619 TC
+    - Output line: `Exchanged -5.0000 ETH for 94.7619 TC; fees: 0.18 USD; prices: ETH 100.00 USD, TC: 10.00 USD; holdings: 1809.09 USD`
+    - Balances after: 4.99877838 ether (5 ether minus gas fees), TC balance of 94.7619047620, holdings of $1,447.50
+- Second run: with only the d10 DEX enabled in the config file, it should not find a profitable trade
+    - Output line: `No profitable arbitrage trades available`
+    - Balances after: same as above, since no trades were made
+- Third run: with only the lower 3 DEXes enabled (d4, d6, and d8), it should send 50 TC (the max allowed) to the d4 DEX
+    - That will result in a gain of 11.0544 ether
+    - Output line: `Exchanged -50.0000 TC for 11.0544 ETH; fees: 0.12 USD; prices: ETH 100.00 USD, TC: 10.00 USD; holdings: 2405.55 USD`
+    - Balances after: 16.053186 ether, TC balance of 44.7619047620, holdings of $2,405.60

+As there is a required delay between DEX operations, the auto-grader also has to wait that long twice (between runs 1 and 2 and between runs 2 and 3).